zimmski/tirion/tirion-server/README.md

 * app.secret - Is the key for cryptographic functions and signing so make sure that no one gets hold of this key!
 * db.driver - Is the key of the backend you want to use e.g. “postgresql”.
-* db.spec - Is the connection string for the backend.
+* db.spec - Is the connection string of the backend.

 Other parameters like the HTTP port and timeouts are revel specific and are specified in the [revel documentation](http://robfig.github.io/revel/manual/appconf.html).